The Library has a collection of over 2,000 DVDs, with new ones being added all the time.

 A retrospective festival – happening in April and May – explores the 1940s through the voices and sounds that shaped our area’s cultural history.
 Here’s an overview of the era, and a schedule of the festival’s events.

-Great trees of Eastern Santa Cruz County: The western sycamore on the way to Gardner CanyonÂ
+Great trees of Eastern Santa Cruz County: The Arizona sycamore on the way to Gardner CanyonÂ

 How a western sycamore in Sonoita won the heart of a local nature artist and avid birder.